Quantum statistics and self-interference in extended colliders

 \prlsection{Acknowledgements} Y.G. acknowledges support by the DFG Grant MI 658/10-2.
 Y.G. and J.I.V. acknowledge support by grant no 2022391 from the United States - Israel Binational Science Foundation (BSF), Jerusalem, Israel.
 Y. G. is supported by the Minerva foundation.
 Y. G. is an incumbent of InfoSys chair at IISc.
 S.V. acknowledges the support of the National Science Foundation through Grant No. DMR-2004825.

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}

-In this supplementary material, we show the details of results discussed in the article.
+In this supplementary material, we show the details of the results discussed in the letter.
 We begin by giving the scattering formalism of our calculations in Sec.~\ref{sec:basicformalism}, which are independent of the shape of the wave packet that we choose and hence are applicable to all finite spatial width wave packets.
-In the following section, Sec.~\ref{sec:pointandextended} we demonstrate the differences between the point-like collider and the proposed extended collider.
+In the following section, Sec.~\ref{sec:pointandextended} we demonstrate the differences between a point-like collider and the proposed extended collider.
 We show the differences between single-particle scattering and two-particle scattering in the two types of colliders.
-In the next section, Sec.~\ref{sec:toymodel}, we explain the origin of apparent bunching of fermions using a toy-model and show that its origin is related to the self-interfering single-particle trajectories (histories).
+In the next section, Sec.~\ref{sec:toymodel}, we explain how an incorrect choice of benchmark can lead to a false statistical transmutation signal using a toy-model and show that its origin is related to the self-interfering single-particle trajectories (histories).
 In the section, Sec.~\ref{sec:dilutor}, we start by discussing wave packets and show that finite spatial width (of the wave packet) leads to partial interference.
 We also discuss a dilutor quantum point contact (QPC), which emits a dilute stochastic beam of particles (wave packets).
 In the following section, Sec.~\ref{sec:quantumstatistics} we define a benchmark for extracting the true mutual statistics of the colliding particles from the two-particle probabilities.
 The section, Sec.~\ref{sec:widthscatteredwave} gives the spatial width of the reflected and transmitted wave packet in the detector drains.
 Since we work with a stochastic beam of particles from the sources and our calculations are restricted to at most two particles simultaneously in the collider, we determine the appropriate emission rate $\lambda$ to have not more than two particles simultaneously in the collider.
 In the section, Sec.~\ref{sec:crosscurrentcorrelator} we calculate the cross-current correlator for a dilute stochastic beam of particles, and by defining a new benchmark in terms of the average currents, we extract the true statistics of the particles.
 In the final section, Sec.~\ref{sec:g2function}, we give a pedagogical definition of the $g^{(2)}-$function and then generalize it for a stochastic beam of particles denoted by $\bar{g}^{(2)}$.
 We demonstrate that the $\bar{g}^{(2)}-$function can be accessed experimentally by studying the auto-correlation of currents at a given detector.
-Finally, by defining an irreducible $\bar{g}^{(2)}$, referred to as $\bar{g}^{(2)}_{\text{Irr}}$, we show that this time resolved function differentiate an extended collider from a point-like collider.
+Finally, by defining an irreducible $\bar{g}^{(2)}$, referred to as $\bar{g}^{(2)}_{\text{Irr}}$, we show that this time-resolved function differentiates an extended collider from a point-like collider.
 Also, we demonstrate that the zero-frequency Fourier transform of $\bar{g}^{(2)}_{\text{Irr}}$ gives information on the mutual statistics of the particles.